uladkasach/schematic-database-model/readme.md

 Note: the utils/managedDatabaseConnection class makes it easy to create very explicit work flows of managing database connections.

+# Methods

+## Low Level
+- `.findAll(querybase, values)`
+  - this methods calls whatever query you pass to it and casts all results into the database model object, returning instances of the model.

+## High Level
+These are methods that we support at a high level due to common use cases.
+For these methods, defining the query is sufficient - logic is already in place to handle the rest.

+- `.create`
+  - calls the `CREATE_QUERY` statement
+  - works with auto_increment, uuid, and custom primary key types
+- `.update`
+  - calls the `UPDATE_QUERY` statement
+- `.save`
+  - calls `.create` or `.update` based on whether or not primary key value is defined
+- `.findByPrimaryKey`
+  - finds the object by primary_key_value
+- `.delete`
+  - deletes the object by primary_key_value
+- `.findOrCreate`
+  - calls the `CREATE_IF_DNE_QUERY` and subsequently the `FIND_BY_UNIQUE_ATTRIBUTES_QUERY`
+- `.upsert`
+  - calls the `UPSERT_QUERY` and subsequently the `FIND_BY_UNIQUE_ATTRIBUTES_QUERY`

+#### Upsert -vs- FindOrCreate
+The distinction between findOrCreate and upsert lies in the fact that findOrCreate will never modify data - it simply checks whether or not the uniquely identifiable row of data was created at some point.

+Upsert, on the other hand, finds the row of data by its unique static fields and asserts that the dynamic data is updated to requested version
+  - note: in some designs, the "update" is conducted with just one insert of a version record. [example](https://www.dropbox.com/s/8hnkzet6fueblz7/TemporalDBDesign.pdf?dl=0)

+NOTE: there is no difference between the actual functionality of upsert and findOrCreate.
+The model distinguishes the two, however, to make it more clear during implementation what flows of logic your models actually support.

 # Examples

 TODO: add mapping table model example